davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 [@fig:cpx_literature_comparison].
 They also contain chromian spinels, which are a product of increased levels of melt extraction.

-Sample CK-6 shows still-lower Mg\#s for phases but greater abundances of pyroxene phases, suggesting some amount of major-element re-enrichment.
+Phases within sample CK-6 shows uniformly low Mg\#s, suggesting depletion.
+However, high modal abundance of pyroxene phases suggests some amount of major-element re-enrichment after formation.
+This is bolstered by petrographic evidence of significant growth and aggregation of pyroxene grains, unique in the sample set.
 It is relatively undepleted in REEs and shows no significant temperature disequilibrium in any thermometer including REE.
 This major-element refertilization is likely a result of assimilation of mantle material and re-equilibration near the solidus.
 It implies significant mass exchange and may be due to interaction with deep upwelling fluids.

-<comment>Could the difference exhibited in the higher-T cohort be
-derived from the interaction of underlying younger convective mantle, i.e. slab window.
-If not definitive, is the question worth raising?
-Ask Paul...</comment>

 Broadly, the results of geochemical and thermometric studies of the Crystal Knob suite suggest that the mantle lithosphere beneath central